AryanKhokhar1/House_Pricing_using_ml__joblib/README.md

 ## Usage

-**Requirements:** Ensure you have Python, joblib, and the required libraries installed.
-You can install them using the provided requirements.txt file.

-## Usage

 1. **Requirements**: Ensure you have Python, `joblib`, and the required libraries installed.
 You can install them using the provided `requirements.txt` file.

     ```bash